Assessments and controls

 The bar has moved.
 SafeWork NSW now runs compulsory psychosocial checks during inspector visits to organisations with 200 or more workers, supported by a 25% increase in inspector numbers.
 WorkSafe Victoria’s psychosocial regulations have been in force since December 2025.
 The Court Services Victoria prosecution in 2023, which resulted in a fine of approximately $379,157 for failing to identify psychosocial risks at the Coroners Court, signalled the kind of evidence regulators now expect: identification, assessment, control, review, all documented and current.

-A survey, however validated, is one input into that process.
-The lifecycle still has to be operated.
-That is the gap many organisations will discover when they replace People at Work with a like-for-like survey and find the deeper compliance question unanswered.
+This is the gap many organisations will discover when they replace People at Work with a like-for-like survey and find the deeper compliance question unanswered.
+The decommissioning is a useful prompt to ask whether a survey replacement or a compliance system is the right next step.

 ReFresh is built for the full lifecycle.
 It treats hazard identification as the start of an ongoing operation, not the destination.
-For organisations whose People at Work data has been the spine of their psychosocial compliance, the decommissioning is a useful prompt to review whether the rest of the lifecycle is in place, and to decide whether a survey replacement or a compliance system is the right next step.
+The psychosocial operating system runs the Code’s four-step process as a continuous workflow, maintains the audit trail in real time, and produces inspection-ready evidence on demand.
+For organisations whose People at Work data has been the spine of their psychosocial compliance, the decommissioning is the natural moment to decide whether to repeat the same pattern with a new survey, or to close the structural gap that People at Work was never designed to address.

 Frequently asked questions